Skip To Content

 3. Automate tedious tasks.

 According to LawGeex data, more than one-third of the $1 billion invested in legal technology in 2018 went to companies looking to harness the power of artificial intelligence.
 Considering AI can automate the most tedious and time-consuming legal tasks, perhaps this isn’t surprising.
-By augmenting and supporting legal professionals’ roles, AI frees up precious time to work on more complex problems that require a human touch.
+By augmenting and supporting legal professionals’ roles, AI frees up precious time for law firms to work on more complex problems that require a human touch.

 This kind of technology helps lawyers and attorneys improve their workflows.
 For instance, Proofpoint reduces the amount of time it takes professionals to complete comprehensive, defensible discoveries using small or large datasets.
 Improvements in machine learning and artificial intelligence technology are making it easier than ever for legal professionals to do their jobs.

-It’s difficult to pinpoint exactly why the legal industry has historically been reluctant to embrace technology.
+It’s difficult to pinpoint exactly why the legal industry has historically been reluctant to embrace innovative legal technology.
 Some professionals say it’s because of its traditional operating methods, while others credit compliance and regulatory concerns with the holdup.
 No matter the reason, one thing is clear: As more legal professionals turn to digital innovation to help them overcome client-related challenges, those that don’t change their ways will struggle to compete.

 Be a Fly On the Wall Subscribe to our newsletter, Metamorphosis, and get a leap ahead of your competitors through guest contributed articles, white papers, and company news.